ma-serra/OpenContracts/docs/architecture/components/annotator/current-state/state-management.md

 4. **Use proper atom updates** to maintain immutability
    - Always create new objects/arrays when updating
    - Jotai relies on referential equality for updates

+5. **Separate structural from regular annotations**
+   - Keep them in separate atoms as provided by backend
+   - Let `allAnnotationsAtom` handle the merging
+   - Use the `structural` property for filtering decisions